William H. K. Lee

-William Hung Kang Lee, (Note: Alternately spelled Hung Kan Lee.) also known professionally as Willie H. K. Lee or the moniker W. H. K. Lee, was a seismologist affiliated with the U.S. Geological Survey; elected a Fellow of the American Geophysical Union in 1992.
-He was an expert on the application of personal computers on monitoring seismic events, as the "Willie Lee System" of recording seismic networks on computers is named for him.
-A book he was first author on, International Handbook of Earthquake and Engineering Seismology, received multiple scholarly reviews.
+William Hung Kang Lee (Note: Also spelled Hung Kan Lee.)
+(1940 – 2022) was a seismologist affiliated with the U.S. Geological Survey and an elected fellow of the American Geophysical Union.
+He was an expert on the application of personal computers on monitoring seismic events; the "Willie Lee System" of recording seismicity on computer networks is named for him.
+A two-park book he edited, the International Handbook of Earthquake and Engineering Seismology (Academic Press, 2003–2003) received multiple scholarly reviews.

+Born during wartime in Quiping, Guangxi, China, on October 6, 1940, Lee's family fled to Macau in 1950 and Hong Kong in 1952.
+He attended the University of Alberta in Canada, where he received a B.S. degree in physics and geology in 1962, and later the University of California, Los Angeles, from which he attained a Ph.D. in planetary and space physics in 1967.